 logitPrYci=1=αc+ βNOxNOxci+βCOCOci+βECECci+ βPM2.5PM2.5ci+ βSESSESci+βCivil StatusCivil Statusci+βResidenceResidenceci+βBirthBirthci,

-where Yci denotes whether there was an ALS diagnosis for subject i in group c, where group c represents a case and its matched controls; αc the matched stratum-specific intercepts (not estimated in the conditional logistic model); βNOx, βCO, βEC, βPM2.5 the pollutant-specific coefficients (log-odds) per standard deviation increase in concentration of NOx, CO, EC, PM2.5 respectively, scaled by their respective standard deviations and centered at their means; and the rest as coefficients for subject-specific covariates.
-In a sensitivity analysis, we also included βO3 and respective concentration O3.ϕ=p=NOx,CO,ECβpp
+where Yci denotes whether there was an ALS diagnosis for subject i in matched stratum c, i.e., c represents a case and its matched controls; αc the matched stratum-specific intercepts (not estimated in the conditional logistic model); βNOx, βCO, βEC, βPM2.5 the pollutant-specific coefficients (log-odds) per standard deviation increase in concentration of NOx, CO, EC, PM2.5 respectively, scaled by their respective standard deviations and centered at their means; and the rest as coefficients for subject-specific covariates.
+In a sensitivity analysis, we also included βO3 to account for O3 exposures in the model.

+In the above model, the coefficients βNOx, βCO, and βEC represent the independent pollutant-specific associations with ALS diagnosis.
+Additionally, we estimated the joint association between these three pollutants and ALS diagnosis as:

+ϕ=p=NOx,CO,ECβpp

+Specifically, this sum quantifies the association (log-odds) with ALS of a one-SD increase in all three traffic-related pollutants simultaneously.

-In addition, we placed a hierarchy on the traffic-specific pollutant terms in the model:
+Finally, we assumed that the traffic-related pollutant-specific associations arise from a distribution of the overall traffic association with ALS diagnosis.
+To estimate, thus, this overall traffic effect, we placed a hierarchy on the traffic-specific pollutant terms in the model:

 βTraffic=βNOx,βCO,βEC, βTraffic~MVNμ,Σ, μ~N(λ,σλ), Σ=τΩτ,

-where λ is the average association of traffic-related pollutants, and Σ was expressed as a decomposition into a positive-definite correlation matrix Ω and scale matrix τ.56
+where λ denotes the average overall association of traffic-related pollution with variance σλ. Σ, the estimated variance-covariance matrix among pollutant-specific estimates, was expressed as a decomposition into a positive-definite correlation matrix Ω and scale matrix τ.56

-The total traffic-related association in log-odds in ALS diagnosis, based on a standard deviation increase in all traffic-related pollutants, was calculated by:

-ϕ=p=NOx,CO,ECβpp

 We used weakly-informative priors so that parameter estimation was driven by the data.
-Hyper-priors for coefficients on PM2.5 and covariates were N(0,10); for σλ, τ they were Half-Cauchy(0,10); and Ω was defined by LKJCorr(1).57 The exception to this was for the prior on λ, the average association of traffic-related pollutants, for which estimates diverged with a non-informative prior, and so was given a prior of N(0,0.1), which did not affect estimates of other parameters.
+Hyper-priors for coefficients on PM2.5 and covariates were N(0,10); for σλ and τ we used Half-Cauchy(0,10); and Ω was defined by LKJCorr(1).57 The exception to this was for the prior on λ, the average association of traffic-related pollutants, for which estimates diverged with a non-informative prior, and so we used a prior of N(0,0.1), which did not affect estimates of other parameters.
 We conducted sensitivity analyses to understand the influence of priors and the robustness of the results, as detailed below.

 We present all results as percentage change in odds of ALS diagnosis per standard deviation (SD) increase in pollutant concentration (calculated via e.g., eβNOx etc. and obtained in the modelling process).
-We conducted statistical analyses using the R Statistical Software, version 4.1.1 (Foundation for Statistical Computing, Vienna, Austria),58 and R-STAN, version 2.21.2.55 We ran each model with four chains with a sample size of 1,000 each, after a warm-up of 1,000 samples, which resulted in 4,000 total samples.
+We conducted statistical analyses using the R Statistical Software, version 4.1.1 (Foundation for Statistical Computing, Vienna, Austria),58 and R-STAN, version 2.21.2.55 We ran each model with four chains with a sample size of 1,000 each, after a burn-in of 1,000 samples, which resulted in 4,000 total samples.
 The reported 95% credible intervals (CrI) are the 2.5th to 97.5th percentiles of each parameter’s posterior marginal distribution.
 To calculate the probability that an association estimate was greater than null, we used the 4,000 samples of the posterior and took the proportion of samples which were above a null association.
 All code for analysis, results from analysis and visualization presented in this manuscript will be publicly available via GitHub.

 We assessed the sensitivity of our results to hyper-prior adjustment; inclusion of O3; as well as including parish-level SES as a covariate.